Federal income tax brackets · Tax year 2026

 Filing status significantly changes where each bracket starts.
 Married Filing Jointly thresholds are roughly double those for Single filers, creating a "marriage bonus."
 Head of Household thresholds are wider than Single but narrower than MFJ.
 Choosing the correct status can save thousands of dollars.

 Tax bracket thresholds are adjusted annually for inflation.
-Select a year to compare how brackets have shifted since 2020.
+Select a year to see how the bands have shifted since 2020.

 For tax year 2026, federal income tax is imposed across 7 marginal brackets, running from 10% at the bottom to 37% at the top.
-The Single bracket structure places the top 37% rate at income above $640,600, while Married Filing Jointly households do not reach that same top rate until combined income exceeds $768,700 — roughly double the single threshold for most rungs.
+The Single structure places the top 37% rate on income above $640,600, while Married Filing Jointly households do not reach that same top rate until combined taxable income exceeds $768,700 — roughly double the single threshold for most rungs.
 Thresholds are indexed to inflation under the Tax Cuts and Jobs Act framework, so the 2026 bands differ from earlier years even though the seven rate percentages themselves have not changed since 2018.